catid/lllm/dataset/README.md

 If you hit CTRL+C it will abort the remote jobs.

+This takes about ~6 hours for 4 machines on gigabit Internet using Fineweb-Edu 1.5T.

-After this finishes (takes about ~2.5 hours for 4 machines), you'll have a directory called `~/dataset_shard` with the sharded dataset on each node.
+After this finishes, you'll have a directory called `~/dataset_shard` with the sharded dataset on each node.

 Now you're ready to start training language models.
+Proceed to the `train/` directory for the next steps.